Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 What Robin AI Is, Where to Find It, and What It Does 🧭

-Where to find it:
+Where I find it:

-What it does well (in my experience):
+What it does well in my experience:

 • Turns “I don’t know what to search” into better search phrasing.